Parallel-in-Time/parallel-in-time.github.io/README.md

     - either close the program(s) that need(s) the port(s)
     - or specify another port

-    If you want to specify another port, append one of the args to the bash script that the docker container will run:
+    If you want to specify another port go to the docker compose file, append one of the args to the bash script that the docker container will run:

     - `--port [YOUR PORT]` (the port where the page is accessible at)
     - `--livereload-port [YOUR PORT]` (the port where the live reload script is accessible at)